smellypotato/chelsea-class/README.md

 - Try to solve problems independently first
 - Feel free to search for solutions on Stack Overflow or other programming resources
 - Ask for assistant through messages.
 Be concise about the problem you are facing
+- If the question requirements are not clear, don't hesitate to ask for clarification
 - Avoid using AI assistants to maintain the learning experience

 Good luck with your programming journey!
 Happy coding! 🚀